The time has come- your child is entering their last year of high school!

 6. Take photos

 This should be part of every year of your child’s life, but as they get older, parents tend to take less and less photos of their children.
 Take advantage of it when the opportunity presents itself, or be like me, and let them know it’s expected at certain times.
 My two boys know that I get a family photo at Easter, on our beach vacation every Summer, and Christmas.
 They moan and groan, but it’s happening.
 This way, I can guarantee I am at least documenting what they look like every year.
 Your senior takes so many photos with friends, but you may never have access to them as they are usually destined to spend eternity buried somewhere on her phone.
 Important– don’t forget to be IN the photos too.
-Trust me, you aren’t too fat or need your roots done…just DO IT.
+Trust me, you don’t need to lose 15 pounds or need your roots done…just DO IT.
 5 years from now, you’ll be happy you did.
 Also, make sure you invest in professional senior photos to ensure you have beautiful pictures to cherish after they leave for college.
 Check out how we create amazing senior sessions here!

 7. Ask how you can help but don’t micromanage